bicoco/java-list-helpers/README.md

 persons.add(new Person("Lucas", 15));
 ```

-Use this library to:
+Use this library to list iterate:

-Iterate for each:

 ```java
 $.each(persons, new $.Each<Person>() {